A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Preliminaries

 We first define our class of instances.

 \begin{defn}[Cycle cut instance] We say a graph $G$ is a \textbf{cycle cut instance} if every non-singleton tight set $S$ can be written as the union of two tight sets $A,B \not= S$. \end{defn}

+Note that this definition includes complements of singletons, i.e. sets of size $n-1$.
 As mentioned in the introduction this condition captures the two known integrality gap examples of the subtour LP.
 See \cref{fig:ex2} for a cycle cut instance.
 Due to the following fact, an equivalent definition of a cycle cut instance is that all non-singleton tight sets which are \textit{not crossed} by any other tight set can be written as the union of two tight sets. \begin{fact} In any graph $G$, every tight set which is crossed by another tight set can be written as the union of two tight sets. \end{fact} \begin{proof} Let $S$ be a tight set crossed by $T$.
 Then by \cref{fact:min-cuts1}, $S \smallsetminus T$ and $S \cap T$ are tight sets; the claim follows. \end{proof} Thus, the condition in \cref{def:cyclecut1} is met trivially by all crossed sets.
 So, it is enough to ensure all sets that are not crossed can be written as the union of two tight sets.

 We now show a third equivalent definition of cycle cut instances matching what is described in the introduction.
 First, fix an arbitrary \textbf{root vertex} $r \in V$, and for all cuts we consider we will take the side which does not contain $r$.